Evan-Lab/DocRoadMap/Beta-test-plan.md

 - **Steps**:

 1. Go to the individual process section
-2. Review how steps are displayed
+2. Review how each steps are displayed
 3. Click each step to view details
 4. Validate steps and schedule reminders
 5. Verify progress bar updates correctly